AnnibaleCois/annibalecois.github.io/content/home/publications.md

 weight = 90  # Order that this section will appear.

 title = "Recent Publications"
-subtitle = "Some articles i have recently published"
+subtitle = "Some articles I have recently published"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.